prasetyobintang/miniproject/README.md

 * TC-04: remove item from cart page
 * TC-05: continue shopping from cart page
 * TC-06: continue shopping after remove item and checking back cart page

+### reorder / filter
+* TC-01: reorder / filter with name A - Z
+* TC-02: reorder / filter with name Z - A
+* TC-03: reorder / filter with price low to high
+* TC-04: reorder / filter with price high to low
+* TC-05: active value on dropdown

 ---